 Our Journey with Willow, Is This Part of the Master Plan?

-I’m not naturally religious, but I genuinely believe that I’m a spiritual being.
-I also believe there is enough evidence to think that there is a higher being (God) and a master plan at play.
-I’m just not smart enough to define this God or to know what this master plan is.
-Remember, this is my theory and my postulation.
+I’m not naturally religious, but I sincerely believe that I’m a spiritual being.
+I also believe there is enough evidence to suggest the existence of a higher being (God) and a master plan at work.
+I’m just not clever enough to define this God or understand what this master plan is.
+Remember, this is my theory and my hypothesis.
 I respect that your opinions may differ, but I’m not interested in a debate.

-I’m also creative enough to develop Naguib's answers to the following questions.
+I’m also creative enough to come up with Naguib's answers to the following questions.
 Why did this happen to me/us?

 So why did this happen?
 Why now?
-Why me/us?
-How did this come about?
-The answers to these and many other questions may only lead to more questions.
-I didn’t ask Donna, as she would slap me on the back of the head and tell me to get back to clearing the rooms of puppy-proofing hurdles.
+Why me or us?
+How did it come to this?
+The answers to these questions, and many more, might only lead to more questions.
+I didn’t ask Donna, as she’d slap me on the back of the head and tell me to get back to clearing the rooms of puppy-proofing hurdles.
+The story that follows is real; we did all that, and it was written both during the trip and shortly after.
+The period spanned from December 2020 to January 2021, during the COVID-19 shutdowns and, more critically, a brutal Canadian winter with temperatures as low as minus 30 degrees Celsius.

 We find that we are ready to have another dog.

-Five weeks ago, we didn’t even have any inclination to consider having another dog, let alone a puppy.
-Donna’s sister Paula wanted to go with her family to Mont Tremblant for five days.
-Due to circumstances in their universe, they needed someone to babysit Zeus, a Rhodesian Ridgeback.
-We were the answer – Donna and I like Zeus.
-We also missed the presence of a dog since we had to euthanize Chloe, our fourteen-year-old Chocolate Lab, last August.
-I missed going to the fridge and looking around the door to see two eyes looking at me and saying, “What are we getting out of the fridge, Dad?
+Five weeks ago, we didn’t even consider getting another dog, let alone a puppy.
+Donna’s sister Paula planned to spend five days with her family in Mont Tremblant.
+Due to circumstances in their world, they needed someone to look after Zeus, a Rhodesian Ridgeback.
+We turned out to be the solution – Donna and I like Zeus.
+We also missed having a dog since we had to euthanize Chloe, our fourteen-year-old Chocolate Lab, last August.
+I missed going to the fridge and seeing two eyes looking at me and asking, “What are we getting out of the fridge, Dad?
 May I have some, too?”

 I miss sharing a piece of cheese.
-I haven’t eaten either end of a banana in over ten years.
-With cucumbers and mushrooms, I missed sharing a piece of cheese.
-I haven’t eaten either end of a banana in over ten years.
-The first cucumbers and mushroom pieces were Chloe’s, and I had no right to eat them.
+I haven’t eaten the ends of bananas in over ten years.
+With cucumbers and mushrooms, the first pieces of both were exclusively Chloe’s, and I had no right to eat them.

-Additionally, after Chloe’s passing, I had a tough time motivating myself to wake the sun up and go for my morning walk.
-It was my firm belief that after picking up dog poop first thing in the morning, I could deal with anything that came my way.
+Additionally, after Chloe’s passing, I struggled to find the motivation to wake up to the sun and go for my morning walk.
+I firmly believed that after picking up dog poop first thing in the morning, I could handle anything that came my way.
 What could be worse than picking up dog poop?
-That put a lot of things in perspective.
+That put a lot of things into perspective.

 Curious about timing or part of the master plan?

 Donna was looking at a Facebook post by her cousin’s daughter, Rebecca.
-She posted pictures of their latest litter, one of which was the cutest White Labrador Retriever.
+She posted pictures of their latest litter, including one of the cutest White Labrador Retrievers.
 After seeing that picture, I asked Donna if she would consider a White one.
-I guess the answer was yes.
-She started communicating with Rebecca and discovered that it was not spoken for, and they would let us put dibs on it.
-When Donna asked me about adopting “Pup 2”, I said, “Let’s go for it.”
+I guess her answer was yes.
+She started talking with Rebecca and found out it wasn’t spoken for, and they would let us put dibs on it.
+When Donna asked me about adopting “Pup 2”, I said, “Let’s go for it”.

 The conversation eventually led to Donna asking where the puppy was located.
 “West of Red Deer in the foothills of the Rockies in Alberta!”
 That usually would have stopped most people.
 Not us!

-When we discovered they couldn’t mail the pup, and we didn’t want the dog to suffer a traumatic flight, I suggested a road trip!
-Anyone who knows me appreciates my love for exploring, especially road trips.
-Unlike the other trips, this one would be more about getting there and back as quickly as possible.
-This round trip would be approximately 8,000 kilometres long.
-It would be in the dead of winter around the Great Lakes, some of the most challenging highways because of length and lack of services.
-It’s 1,920 kilometres to get out of Ontario and into Manitoba.
+When we discovered they couldn’t mail the pup and we didn’t want the dog to endure a stressful flight, I suggested a road trip!
+Anyone familiar with me knows I love exploring, especially road trips.
+Unlike other journeys, this one focused on getting there and back as quickly as possible.
+The round trip would be about 8,000 kilometres.
+It would take place during the dead of winter around the Great Lakes, along some of the most challenging highways because of their length and limited services.
+It’s 1,920 kilometres to drive out of Ontario into Manitoba.
 Want some perspective?
-It’s the same distance from our house in Mississauga to the outskirts of Miami, Florida!
-As a bonus, we could add visits to our cousins Monique (Edmonton) and Harold (Lethbridge).
+That’s the same distance from our home in Mississauga to the outskirts of Miami, Florida!
+As a bonus, we could visit our cousins, Monique in Edmonton and Harold in Lethbridge.

-Additionally, winter in the areas we are heading into has some of the harshest weather in the world.
-Blizzards and lake-effect snow are a regular occurrence.
-Wawa is on the receiving end of Superior’s worst lake-effect snow possible.
-The Prairies offer their inhospitable clippers – Alberta gets its “Clippers,” Saskatchewan calls theirs “Screamers,” and not to be outdone, Manitoba calls theirs “Maulers.”
-I don’t know what a low-pressure system is – in my layperson’s terms, it is a high-wind storm that crosses the prairies in two to three days.
-These storms typically don’t have a lot of snow but can drop 3 to 6 inches in a short time.
-The blizzard effects make any stretch dangerous to traverse.
-You can’t see 100 yards ahead of you, and winter weather warnings advise you to change travel plans.
+Additionally, winter in the regions we are heading to features some of the harshest weather conditions in the world.
+Blizzards and lake-effect snow are common.
+Wawa experiences the worst lake-effect snow from Superior.
+The Prairies face their own severe weather systems – Alberta gets its “Clippers,” Saskatchewan calls theirs “Screamers,” and Manitoba refers to theirs as "Maulers."
+I don’t fully understand what a low-pressure system is – in my layperson’s terms, it’s a high-wind storm that crosses the prairies in two to three days.
+These storms usually don’t produce much snow but can drop 3 to 6 inches quickly.
+The blizzard conditions make any stretch dangerous to travel.
+You can’t see 100 yards ahead, and winter weather warnings recommend changing travel plans.

-To tackle that issue, we made two travel rules—this trip.
-We would travel in fair weather and daylight hours only.
-If there were any adverse weather issues, we would stay in place for one, two or three extra days.
-This was neither a race nor a tourist attraction type of trip.
-We would only see any terrain presented to us from the highway.
+To address that issue, we established two travel rules for this trip.
+We would travel only in fair weather and during daylight hours.
+If there were any adverse weather conditions, we would stay put for one, two, or three extra days.
+We would only see the terrain that was visible from the highway.
+This wasn't a race or a sightseeing tour.
+I was only allowed to stop for brief photo stops—no two- or three-hour chases for light and nice compositions.

-Overall, we spent 106 hours driving in the car and 8,100 total kilometres.
-Weather and road closures prevented us from travelling three times.
-We spent those extra nights in Sault Ste Marie, Regina and Cochrane.
-On the whole trip, we drove two hours in bad weather and possibly two or three after sundown.
-There were snow-packed, icy road surfaces for perhaps three or four hours.
-The rest of the drive was on good to great roads—hats off to the snowplowing services in all the provinces.
+Overall, we spent 106 hours driving and covered a total of 8,100 kilometres.
+Weather and road closures prevented us from travelling three times, so we stayed those extra nights in Sault Ste.
+Marie, Regina, and Cochrane.
+During the trip, we drove two hours in poor weather and possibly another two or three hours after sunset.
+There were about three or four hours on snow-packed, icy roads.
+The rest of the drive was on good to excellent roads—kudos to the snowplowing services in all the provinces.
+You guys and gals rock!

-We were prepared for just about any development.
-I purchased a steel spare gas tank and filled it.
-We never passed a gas station when our gas tanks were close to half.
-We had extra blankets, emergency candles and even a portable battery booster.
-I ensured we had a block heater and brought a longer extension cord.
-We plugged in the block heater six times on the travel part.
-My measuring stick for plugging the car was minus twenty Celsius or below.
+We were prepared for almost any situation.
+I bought a steel spare gas tank and filled it.
+We never passed a gas station when our tanks were even close to half full.
+We had extra blankets, emergency candles, and even a portable battery booster.
+I made sure we had a block heater and brought a thirty-foot-long extension cord for overnight plugging in.
+My guideline for plugging in the car was when the temperature dropped to minus twenty Celsius or below.
+I plugged in the block heater six times.

-I would research the following three cities' road, weather and travel conditions.
-I joined groups that discussed traffic conditions and government 511 road conditions every morning.
-We would drive as far as we could and discuss our ultimate destination at lunchtime.
-At that time, we would book our accommodation for the night.
-On the way back, we added a pet-friendly category.
+I would check the weather and travel conditions in the next three communities on our route.
+I joined groups that discussed traffic updates and government 511 road reports every morning.
+We planned early departures, drove as far as we could, and discussed our final destination for that day at lunchtime.
+At that point, we would book our accommodation for the night.
+On the return trip, we included a pet-friendly category.

 The followers of the Kerba’s Odyssey

-Our daughter, Tara, volunteered (sort of) to babysit our cat and house.
-In the past, we would have updated family and friends by posting a Facebook event of the day.
-However, as Tara also had our granddaughter Ri with her, we avoided a Facebook update for safety.
-We updated family and friends by email.
-As we continued the journey, more people asked to be included, and the list of followers grew.
-We were blown away by how many people followed our road trip.
-Some were genuinely worried about our safety and appreciated knowing that we arrived at our destination safely each night.
-At some point, we also learned that many shared our adventures.
-Often, when I was late sending the broadcast, I would get a text message or phone call to get an early jump on our progress.
+Our daughter, Tara, somewhat volunteered to babysit our cat and house.
+In the past, we would have updated family and friends by posting a Facebook event for the day.
+However, since Tara also had our granddaughter Ri with her, we avoided a Facebook update for safety reasons.
+Instead, we informed family and friends via email.
+As our journey continued, more people asked to be included, and the follower list grew.
+We were amazed at how many people followed our road trip.
+Some were genuinely concerned about our safety and appreciated knowing we reached each destination safely each night.
+Eventually, we also learned that many shared in our adventures.
+Often, when I was late to send the update, I would receive a text or call encouraging us to share our progress for the day.

 The joyful hand-off